 - There is a policy not to give free banking services to anyone since this is a business.
 As a shareholder in TD I am glad to hear that, since I like seeing companies I invest in profit.
 However as a customer I am not happy to hear that.

 - If I carry the minimum balance in my checking account, I receive free banking (i.e. no bank fees would be charged).
-I pointed out $3000 in my bank account does me little good, but $3000 paid on my debts, does a great deal of good.
-My guess is if I ever get out of debt, I will carry a balance and get free banking (of course by then I will get the Senior Citizen discount).
+I pointed out that $3000 in my bank account does me little good, but $3000 paid on my debts does a great deal of good.
+My guess is if I ever get out of debt, I will carry a balance and get free banking (of course, by then, I will get the Senior Citizen discount).

-Later in the evening I did enjoy the Dairy Queen Blizzard that my wife bought for me.
+Later in the evening, I enjoyed the Dairy Queen Blizzard that my wife bought me.
 I will enjoy it for the entire year.